Efficient Algorithm for Sparse Fourier Transform of Generalized $q$-ary Functions: GFast: Noiseless

 \subsection{Peeling Decoder}

 Upon determining the bin type, the final step uses a peeling decoder to identify more singleton bins.
 This problem is modeled with a bipartite graph, where each $F[\mathbf{k}]$ is a variable node, each $\mathbf{U}_c[\mathbf{j}]$ is a check node, and there is an edge between $F[\mathbf{k}]$ and $\mathbf{U}_c[\mathbf{j}]$ when $\mathbf{M}_{c}^T \mathbf{k} = \mathbf{j}$.
 The graph is a left-$C$ regular sparse bipartite graph with a total of $SC$ nodes.
 Fig.~\ref{fig:bipartite_graph} shows an illustration of one such bipartite graph.
 The peeling algorithm is detailed in Algorithm \ref{alg}.
 Upon identifying a singleton, for every subsampling group $c$ in $C$, we subtract $F[\mathbf{\mathbf{k}}]$ from every $\mathbf{U}_c[\mathbf{M}_{c}^T \mathbf{k}]$.
 This is equivalent to peeling an edge off the bipartite graph.
 After looping through all subsampled Fourier coefficients, this procedure is repeated until no more singletons can be peeled.
-Under Assumptions 1 and 2, we prove the following Theorem: \begin{theorem} Given a function $f$ as Equation (\ref{eq:genq_f}) that satisfies Assumptions \ref{sublinear-sparsity} and \ref{random-coefficients}, with each $B_c = O(S)$, $C = O(1)$, $P = n$, and $\mathbf{D}_c = \mathbf{I}_{n \times n}$, GFast recovers all Fourier coefficients in $\text{supp}(F)$ with probability at least $1 - O(1/S)$ with a sample complexity of $O(Sn)$ and computational complexity of $O(Sn\log N)$ using subsampling matrices $\mathbf{M}_c$ in Equation (\ref{thiscasematrices}). \end{theorem} \begin{proof} The proof is outlined in Section 2 of the Appendix. \end{proof}
+Under Assumptions 1 and 2, we prove the following Theorem: \begin{theorem} Given a function $f$ as Equation (\ref{eq:genq_f}) that satisfies Assumptions \ref{sublinear-sparsity} and \ref{random-coefficients}, with each $B_c = O(S)$, $C = O(1)$, $P = n$, and $\mathbf{D}_c = \mathbf{I}_{n \times n}$, there exists some set of $\mathbf{M}_c$ such that GFast recovers all Fourier coefficients in $\text{supp}(F)$ with probability at least $1 - O(1/S)$ with a sample complexity of $O(Sn)$ and computational complexity of $O(Sn\log N)$. \end{theorem} \begin{proof} The proof is in Section \ref{noiseless-full-proof} of the Appendix. \end{proof}